sandraLbdvTW/docusaurus/docs/documentation/english/diff-generator.md

 ## Examples

 These examples will use the sample Diff Generator files.
 You can find these files in `./__fixtures__/`.
+You can edit the sample files or replace them with your own.

 ### Compare two JSON files and generate the report in plain format